Review of Acana Singles Dry Dog Food

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to other dry dog foods.

 Even when you consider the protein-boosting effect of the chickpeas and lentils, this looks like the profile of a kibble containing a significant amount of meat.

-Acana Singles lists both with-grain and grain-free dry dog foods using a liberal amount of named meat meals as its main source of animal protein, thus earning the brand 4.5 stars.
+Acana Singles lists both with-grain and grain-free dry dog foods using a liberal amount of named meats and meals as its dominant source of animal protein, thus receiving 5 stars.

 Acana Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to Champion Petfoods.
 If there are no recalls listed in this section, we have not yet reported any events.